EU Deforestation-free Products Regulation: the impact on businesses

 What are the next steps?

 Businesses within the scope of the legislation are advised to assess the requirements laid down under the Deforestation-free Products Regulation while seizing opportunities to drive sustainable growth and resilience in the market.
-At the same time, they should closely monitor the latest developments of the Regulation, as a 12-month phase-in period may allow for additional time for organisations to comply with the legislation and align their business operations with the greening aspirations of the European Union while continuing to secure their license to operate in the Single Market.
+They should also closely monitor the ongoing negotiations between the Commission, the Council and the European Parliament on the confirmation of the December 2026 delay, as well as potential simplifications to the substance of the rules.

 • Ensure compliance with EU regulations by assessing their impact on operations: Publyon’s Policy Impact Scans provide organisations with a roadmap for navigating complex legislation and identifying the key EU and international policies that affect their business.
 This enables you to develop or adapt your business strategy with confidence and clarity, from day-to-day operations to the boardroom.

-• Develop a public affairs strategy to have a say in the Commission’s programme: Publyon provides expert advice and guidance to help you understand legislation and its potential impact.
+• Develop a public affairs strategy to have a say in legislation that impacts your business: Publyon provides expert advice and guidance to help you understand legislation and its potential impact.
 Together we can tailor strategies to your organisation, influence the legislative process and build relationships with key decision-makers.
 Keeping abreast of EU sustainability developments ensures that you are well placed to take advantage of the opportunities presented by the ongoing green transition.

 At Publyon, we have a proven track record and extensive network that can help you realise your ambition to access policymakers by influencing and contributing to the political agenda.